A generic framework of adiabatic approximation for evolutions with focusing nonlinearity: Application to Interface dynamics

-See for instance \cite{MR1479248}.
+See for instance \cites{MR1269538,MR1763040}.
 Here $Z$ denotes the space of symmetry zero modes, in this case generated by the broken translation and global gauge symmetry.
-This $\psi$ is known as the \emph{vortex} solution.
+Such $\tilde\psi$ are known as the (planar) \emph{vortex} solutions.

-The characteristic feature of the vortex $\psi$ is its concentration property.
-This is due to the structure of nonlinearity in \eqref{GL}, which forces the non-homogeneous equilibrium to rapidly increase from $0$ to $1$ in all directions away from (up to translation) the origin.
+The characteristic feature of a vortex $\tilde\psi$ is its concentration property.
+This is due to the structure of nonlinearity in \eqref{GL}.
+The quartic, hat-shaped potential term forces the modulus $\abs{\tilde\psi}$ of the non-homogeneous equilibrium to rapidly increase from $0$ to $1$ in all directions away from the vortex center.